ecanali/ecanali/README.md

 # Hi there 👋 ERICK here!

-- 10 years experience working with sales in the areas of internet, advertising and technology.
-I worked from startups to multinationals.
+- Solid soft skills developed over 10 years working with sales in the areas of internet, advertising and technology.
+I've been from startups to multinationals.
 I have a degree in the field of business administration.

 - 1 year experience working with software development.
 Knowledgeable in front-end and back-end web programming with HTML, CSS, JavaScript, Python and SQL.